 - Consistency.
 Rush is the enemy and details are important.
 Skipping seemingly insignificant steps can do you a disservice in the future: you will spend much more time fixing bugs.
 That’s why we move carefully step by step in order to not miss anything but without dragging the process out.
 We start with discussing the client’s business requirements, continue with shaping the specification with the scope of work based on the feature list, and finish by implementing the solutions we made up together with the client.
 Our main goal is to provide a high-quality product in its first version.

 - Agile.
 First, we prioritize the product features which need to be done, and then we start working on the most important ones prod by prod — from design concept to backend.
 The whole process of development of a particular feature is divided into 1-3 week sprints.
 After each sprint we share the results with the client for review, discuss suggestions, and send the feature back to the team for improvement.
 Development of the other parts of the e-commerce application goes alongside that.

 - Time & Material model.
 The client pays for the actual number of hours spent by our team members on developing a certain part of the project instead of paying the fixed price.

 - Mandatory detailed documentation.
 Since there are many specialists involved in the implementation of the project, we consider documentation important for smooth cooperation.
 In addition, detailed and complete documentation makes it easier to pass the project on to the client’s in-house team.

 - Going shoulder to shoulder all the way.
-We are committed to partnering with our client at all development stages.
+We are committed to partnering with our client at all development prods.
 It proceeds after the release as well.
 We’re always here to help even if the client decides to continue development and maintenance of their e-commerce app on their own.
 We may assist with forming a team of all required specialists, conducting tech interviews and onboarding in-house developers.